-The 2300 kilometre Great Barrier Reef is the largest coral reef system in the world and the largest living thing known to man.
+If you love snorkeling as much as we do, then there is no doubt that this one is on your bucket list!
+The 2300 kilometre Great Barrier Reef is the largest coral reef system in the world!
+Its the largest living thing known to man – can you believe it!
 You can swim, snorkel, dive and sail around this magnificent natural wonder of the world.

-♦ Snorkelling.
-The Great Barrier Reef is one of the most accessible reefs in the world and offers excellent snorkelling.
-Snorkelling is a one size fits all option, it’s cheap and requires no skill or fitness.
+The Great Barrier Reef is one of the most accessible reefs in the world and offers excellent snorkeling.
+Snorkeling is a one size fits all option, it’s cheap and requires no skill or fitness.
 Many of the reefs are within a couple of metres to the surface so you’ll still be able to see the amazing coral up close in all of its glory.

 As its your first time a lot of the dive will consist of equipment familiarisation and you wont be allowed to go all that deep, not much more than 10 metres to be precise.
 If you have dived before then it’s a great option, for an additional $55 AUD you can experience the deeper darker regions of this beautiful reef.